 4. Are you being prevented from taking up new employment because you are bound by a restrictive covenant?
 Many contracts of employment, specifically for those in middle to high management positions, include restrictive covenants which come into force once the employment contact is terminated.
 The purpose of the covenants is to prevent an ex-employee essentially stealing business if they go to work for a competitor.
 Many of these covenants are accepted by employees, however it sometimes becomes an issue where the covenant is perhaps too widely drafted and essentially becomes a restraint of trade.
 Such covenants are void.
 If you find yourself bound by a restrictive covenant, make sure you seek advice as to its enforceability.
 Our lawyers are experienced in assessing the enforceability of such covenants and in negotiating your release from the same.

-5. Have you been offered a Compromise Agreement?
-A compromise agreement is a legally binding agreement usually between an employee and employer where the parties aim to set out the terms and conditions reached when a contract of employment is to be terminated or a dispute is to be resolved (when the employment contract is not being terminated).
-We can offer expert advice to reassure you that the Compromise Agreement you sign is right for you.
+5. Have you been offered a Settlement Agreement or Compromise Agreement?
+A settlement agreement also sometimes called a compromise agreement is a legally binding agreement usually between an employee and employer where the parties aim to set out the terms and conditions reached when a contract of employment is to be terminated or a dispute is to be resolved (when the employment contract is not being terminated).
+We can offer expert advice to reassure you that the Settlement Agreement you sign is right for you.

 So, if you think you need our help, then contact us before you do something you might regret!